Ariel-GonzAguer/Ariel-GonzAguer/README.md

 location:'San José, Costa Rica',
 age: 31,
 occupation: 'Brewer',
-certified: 'Front End Web Development'
+certified: 'Front End Web Engineer'
-studying: 'TypeScript',
+studying: 'Express',
-favoriteLanguage:'JavaScript'
+favoriteLanguage:'TypeScript'
 }

-I am a Web Developer who likes to write clean and simple code.
+I am a Front End Web Engineer who likes to write clean and simple code.
 I like to focus on accessibility and making products easy to use.

 I'm also a Professional Brewer with more than 7 years of experience, in case you want some beer too
 <!---